kylekirkby/jekyll-data/README.md

 This plugin provides a solution to that hurdle:

-JekyllData now reads the config file (at present only `_config.yml`) present within the theme-gem and uses the data to modify the site's config hash.
+JekyllDataRevised now reads the config file (at present only `_config.yml`) present within the theme-gem and uses the data to modify the site's config hash.
 This allows the theme-gem to continue using `{{ site.myvariable }}` within its templates and work out-of-the-box as intended, with minimal user intervention.

 **Note: the plugins required by the theme may be listed under the `gems:` array and will be automatically `required` by Jekyll while building/serving, provided that the user doesn't have a different `gems:` array in the config file at source.
 Hence it is recommended to add all other plugins ( including `jekyll-data-revised` ) via the Gemfile's `:jekyll_plugins` group.**

 #### The `theme` namespace

-From `v1.0`, JekyllData no longer supports reading theme configuration provided as a `[theme-name].***` file within the `_data` directory and instead the `theme` namespace points to a certain key in the bundled `_config.yml`.
+From `v1.0`, JekyllDataRevised no longer supports reading theme configuration provided as a `[theme-name].***` file within the `_data` directory and instead the `theme` namespace points to a certain key in the bundled `_config.yml`.

 For `{{ theme.variable }}` to work, the config file should nest all such key-value pairs under the `[theme-name]` key, as outlined in the example below for a theme-gem called `solitude`: